Vansh-Baghel/React_Things/Notes/React_Notes.md

 * We use **getItem** and pass the key name in its parameter.
 * We can also remove the data by using **removeItem**.

+## useReducer Function
+* We can use this as an alternate of useState , and when the useState becomes too much to handle .